anticdimi/laser-hockey/README.md

 ![Laser hockey gameplay](src/zafir-stojanovski-gameplay.gif)

 Is reinforcement learning truly needed to find an optimal policy for playing the game?
-The answer to this question is in fact revealed by our project solution.
 In short, yes.
 We demonstrated that our trained reinforcement learning agents easily manage to defeat the algorithmic basic opponent provided by the environment.

 Moreover, **our solution was the winning entry in the tournament** between all trained agents from the participants.
 This tournament consisted of two phases:
-1. A regular phase that included 70+ entries
+1. A regular phase that included 70+ entries from all course participants
 2. A play-off phase that included only the top 10 teams from the regular session

 The leaderboard with the final results from the play-off phase